-Using the PxPlus SQL ODBC Driver
+Using the PxPlus SQL ODBC Driver |

-Primarily, ODBC is used to provide read access to data files from other products such as Crystal reports, Excel or Word on Windows and OpenOffice/LibreOffice Calc and Base on UNIX/Linux.
+ODBC is primarily used to provide access to data files from other products such as Crystal reports, Excel or Word on Windows and OpenOffice/LibreOffice Calc and Base on UNIX/Linux.
 Most programming languages have an ODBC access facility to allow files to be read or updated as well.
 The process of bringing PxPlus data to your application begins with making a data connection — the steps involved will vary according to your application and your server technology.

 For specifics on PxPlus ODBC DSNs and connection information, see Configuration Procedures.